A+

 Cost Of Living Quick Facts

-• Rapid City housing is 1% higher than the national average
+• Rapid City housing is equal to the national average

 • South Dakota general sales tax is 12% lower than the national average